The Birding History of Selsey Bill

 (below) Harry Robinson (HPKR) drinking a brew outside the windowless hut, late 1960's, probably shortly before it was demolished (photo: DSF) and (bottom) the early Selsey Bill Reports (foolscap size) (photo: OM)

-Many young observers cut their birding teeth here during these early years, some destined to become more famous in later life; Richard Porter, the late Mike Shrubb and B.A.E.
-‘Tony’ Marr are just three who spring to mind amongst a veritable ‘Who’s who’ of ornithological names of that time.
+Many young observers cut their birding teeth here during these early years, some destined to become more famous in later life; Richard Porter, Mike Shrubb* and B.A.E.
+‘Tony’ Marr* are just three who spring to mind amongst a veritable ‘Who’s who’ of ornithological names of that time.
 I must pay tribute to these early Selsey pioneers; indeed members of this group – largely inspired by Tony Marr – were also responsible for founding the Sussex Ornithological Society in 1962.
 There are numerous tales of the hut, which had to be frequently repaired after storms, but some of the younger observers were even known to sleep there overnight (this was forbidden due to neighbourly complaints), despite the lack of any windows, toilet facilities or other basics.
-These young attendees – often just known by their initials - included Dave Flumm (DSF), Harry Robinson (HPKR), Alan Kitson (ARK) and even Paul James (PJ), who was often taken there as a young child by his parents, the late Charles and Beryl James.
+These young attendees – often just known by their initials - included Dave Flumm (DSF), Harry Robinson (HPKR), Alan Kitson (ARK) and even Paul James (PJ), who was often taken there as a young child by his birding parents, Charles* and Beryl James.*

-(below) An early handwritten Bill checklist and a 1966 yearly summary, compiled by HPKR (photos: HPKR, per S.Krah)
+An early handwritten Bill checklist and a 1966 yearly summary, compiled by HPKR (photos: HPKR, per S.Krah)

 1970-79: A new birding generation